Yesterday was a tough day.

 After the spiritual breakfast of goodness,

-I began working on some re-organizing projects
+I began to work on some re-organizing projects

-long overdue, and the work felt sacred.
+And the work felt sacred.

 This afternoon, the flow continued as our

-family received just the most beautiful news.
+family celebrated just the most beautiful good news.

-because I love you…so in every word of this
+so in every word of this

 stream of consciousness post,